Fleckism/SecurityPlus/My notes_______________________________.md

 tags: [OIR, Attack]
 ---
 # Next things to do!
+- Linked notes preview should only show bullet points in order of importance
 - [[Remediation]] is what I wanted to add to the bottom of all pages, not what I was thinking it was.
 - graph view does not show folders only links
 -